philipcwhite/Monitoring/README.md

 ## Updates

+1/4/2019 - I added a settings.cfg file for the website.
+Now all 4 applications have settings files for overrides.

 1/4/2019 - I removed the DB, re-ran the creation script and noticed some odd behavior with pages that must have been cached.
 I changed the paging variable to an int and now everything appears to be working fine.

 1/4/2019 - Fixed a lot of issues with user creation and deletion.
 Now a default admin user with the password password is created by default when the website is started.
 Also users can now be deleted.
 There is a confirmation screen as well.
 I will add some role permissions soon to differentiate between users and admins.